 When creating touch interfaces, you often don’t have the final picture in your head.
-I’d recommend creating all the slides before linking them together with click actions, because adding click actions require you to select specific slide.
+I’d recommend creating all the slides before linking them together with click actions because adding click actions require you to select a specific slide.
 If you don’t have the full picture yet, then the order of your slides might change, therefore it is easier to create all slides first and then wire the click actions.

 Adding click actions